muellerberndt/obfuscation-metrics/README.md

 - Virtualization
 - White-box cryptography

-### What is this project about?

-The goal of this sub-project is to find sensible requirements for advanced control flow and data obfuscations.
-The results of the project will feed back into the MASVS and MSTG.
-Here, we are only concerned with tranformations of control flow and data that:

-- Result in a measurable increase in one or more properties, such as [algorithmic complexity](https://github.com/b-mueller/obfuscation-metrics/blob/master/02a_kolmogorov_complexity.md) added and [compression distance](https://github.com/b-mueller/obfuscation-metrics/blob/master/02b_normalized_compression_distance.md) to the original binary;

-- Add both static and dynamic complexity (i.e., affect both the binary file(s) and instruction trace).

-In practice, such transformations must always be augmented with other types of defenses, such as anti-debugging and anti-tampering.
-These measures are discussed in the MASVS and MSTG as well, but are not within the scope of this project.

 ### Project goals

-* Find an agreeable definition of *strong resiliency* against reverse engineering against manual hybrid static / dynamic analysis (one possible definition is proposed below);
+* Find an agreeable definition of *strong resiliency* against a number of clearly specified attacks, such as sensitive data extraction and code modification;

-* List obfuscating transformations that, when applied correctly, result in *strong resiliency*;
+* List obfuscating transformations that, when applied correctly, result in *strong resiliency* against those attacks;

-* List verifiable basic requirements that must *always* be fulfilled (e.g. algorithmic complexity added by the transformations, minimum value for normalized compression distance), along with *practical* verification processes.
+* List verifiable requirements that must *always* be fulfilled (e.g. algorithmic complexity added by the transformations, minimum value for normalized compression distance), along with *practical* verification processes.

 * List requirements for each specific type of obfuscation (e.g. white-box must implement counter-measures against SPA and DPA).

-As a starting point, we make the following starting assumptions that should reflect the most realistc "worst-case" scenario of a highly skilled adversary attempting to reverse engineer a publicly available mobile app:
+As a starting point, we assume the "worst-case" scenario of a highly skilled and resourceful adversary performing a manual attack:

 - Adversaries are highly skilled and knowledgable about reverse engineering techniques on the target architecture (Android / iOS) and have access to commercial state-of-the-art tools;